 Because overeating is the most common problem encountered it is imperative that you keep a food journal to evaluate your success.
-Several online web sites (www.myfitnessplan.com, livefitrevolution.org, www.dailyburn.com to name a few) can be used with any electronic device to help you record the food and quantity providing a breakdown of proteins, carbohydrates, fats and calories.
+Several online websites (www.myfitnessplan.com, livefitrevolution.org, www.dailyburn.com to name a few) can be used with any electronic device to help you record the food and quantity providing a breakdown of proteins, carbohydrates, fats, and calories.
 They can also provide you with sample menus to help you accomplish your goals.
-Changing from a three meals to 5-6 small meals takes time and effort and will take 2-3 months of daily efforts to evaluate the results – so be tenacious.
+Changing from three meals to 5-6 small meals takes time and effort and will take 2-3 months of daily efforts to evaluate the results – so be tenacious.

-How many calories you consume and what percentage of proteins, carbohydrates and fats included will vary greatly depending upon your basal metabolic rate (the amount of calories you need just to survive) and your level of daily activity.
+How many calories you consume and what percentage of proteins, carbohydrates, and fats are included will vary greatly depending upon your basal metabolic rate (the number of calories you need just to survive) and your level of daily activity.
 My next blog will help to explore these concepts and help you design your own food and exercise plan.

 Dr. William Madosky